Confirm that you and your proposed host institution meet the criteria below before you apply for a Banting Postdoctoral Fellowship.

 Host institution eligibility

-Institutions eligible to host a Banting Fellow include Canadian and foreign universities, affiliated research hospitals, colleges and not-for-profit organizations with a strong research mandate and capacity.
+Institutions eligible to host a Banting postdoctoral researcher include Canadian and foreign universities, affiliated research hospitals, colleges and not-for-profit organizations with a strong research mandate and capacity.

 Canadian governments (federal, provincial, municipal) and all for-profit organizations are not eligible to participate as host institutions.